Credible Intervals for Probability of Failure with Gaussian Processes: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this article we have have derived credible intervals on the probability of failure based on a Gaussian process surrogate model.
+In this article we derive credible intervals on the probability of failure based on a Gaussian process surrogate model.
 Our credible intervals are compatible with the variety of sampling schemes derived in the literature to intelligently refine the Gaussian process.
 We propose a novel sampling scheme that suggests arbitrarily sized batches of samples for the subsequent iteration, thus enabling functions capable of parallel evaluation on HPC systems to be queried at multiple locations simultaneously.
 We provide an open-source, scalable implementation capable of utilizing GPU acceleration for Gaussian process fitting.
-The algorithm shows strong empirical performance on on both toy examples in low to medium dimensions and a realistic Tsunami simulation.
+The algorithm shows strong empirical performance on both benchmark examples in low to medium dimensions and a realistic Tsunami simulation.